Enigmatic-Smile/docs/home/README.md

   <span>View demo</span>
 </button>

-Use one of the test cards, such as `4444000000004004` and enter an expiry date in the future.
+Use one of our [test card](https://docs.fidel.uk/cards/testing-card-numbers) numbers (for example `4444000000004004`) and enter an expiry date in the future.

 ##### Web SDK integration script